SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "Alternative syntax without the FIELDS addition
-"When reading into an existing target variable on the basis of a selected "set of fields, use a CORRESPONDING addition in the INTO clause
+"When reading into an existing target variable on the basis of a selected "set of fields, use a CORRESPONDING addition in the INTO clause so as not "to mess up the read result if not all fields of a structure are present "in the SELECT list.

 SELECT SINGLE comp1, comp2, comp3       "Selected set of fields
   FROM dbtab